guigokw/guigokw/README.md

 -----------------------------
 • ✏️ hello, my name is luiz guilherme and i am a programming student with a goal to work with fullstack development

-• 📘 i'm studying system analisys and development

-• ⚙️ programming in python and sql languages

-• 📍next goals: learn java/javascript + frameworks and get a internship
+• 💡 This profile was created to share my learning journey and showcase my skills as a programmer.

+• 💻 Objectives:

+- Enhance my knowledge
+- Enroll in college
+- Ultimately, secure a job in the field

 email: ✉️ guigo17ribeiro@gmail.com